bolanosdev/cookiecutter-go-mux/README.md

 ### Jaeger

-The project comes with telemetry enabled for internal use and across multiple services. as long as you set the observability.jaeger.dial_hostname to a running instance of jaeger.
+The project comes with telemetry enabled for internal use and across multiple services.
+As long as you set the observability.jaeger.dial_hostname to a running instance of jaeger.

 1. Registering http events.
-   see app.go router how I'm using utils.Instrument to attach otelhttp middleware to the mux routes.
+   See app_router.go router how I'm using middleware.Tracing to attach otelhttp to http.Handler.
 2. Registering child events using parent traces.
    See how I'm using utils.TraceWithContext on <a href="https://github.com/bolanosdev/cookiecutter-go-mux/blob/main/%7B%7B%20cookiecutter.project_name%20%7D%7D/internal/services/accounts.go#L22C1-L23C1" target="_blank" />internal/services/accounts</a> or <a href="https://github.com/bolanosdev/cookiecutter-go-mux/blob/main/%7B%7B%20cookiecutter.project_name%20%7D%7D/db/sql/accounts.go#L13" target="_blank">db/sql/accounts</a>, to append new child traces.
    <img src="public/upstream_jaeger.png" alt="upstream jaeger traces" />